Post-16 education is voluntary so it is important that you make a full commitment to achieving success on your chosen courses.

 - provide teaching and homework for all subjects throughout the academic year

-- provide you with timetabled hours of Directed Study to develop your independent learning skills
+- provide you with timetabled hours of Directed Study to enable success and develop your independent learning skills for University or Employment.

 - provide you with a Tutor who will meet with you to discuss your academic and personal progress in the Sixth Form